 Training provides opportunities for career development, can lead to higher job satisfaction and more commitment from employees, which in turn reduces labour turnover, attracts more workers to the sector and increases the quality of care provision.
 There are many ways to expand training opportunities.

 Our affiliates from Belgium described their federal training programme that offers employees in the care sector (hospitals as well as nursing homes) to complete nursing studies while keeping their salaries (known as the 'project 600' and the 'project 360').
-The employees are given free hours to study for a nursing degree during a period of 3 to 4 years.
+The employees are given free time to study for a nursing degree during a period of 3 to 4 years.
 At the same time, the replacement staff is covered by the state through the system of the so-called Social Maribel.
 The Social Maribel is a federal employment measure to create new employment in certain parts of the public and not-for-profit sector through reductions in employer contributions to social security.
 The goal of the system is to reduce workloads for the existing staff and meet the increased demand in several sectors, including the care sector.
-The system is the outcome of many years of negotiation between trade unions, employers in the non-profit sector and federal government and is constantly renegotiated and improved.
+The system is the outcome of many years of negotiation between trade unions, employers in the non-profit sector and federal government and is constantly re-negotiated and improved.

-- Career Pathways: Extensive career pathways for carers linked to wage progressions should be defined by social partners through collective bargaining, to motivate the workers to stay longer in the sector; - Use of ESF+ and Recovery & Resilience Funds: Public authorities and service providers should promote the professionalization of the sector by incentivizing vocational training, continuous on-the-job training and lifelong learning.
-Incentives can include subsidizing specific programmes, providing scholarships, waiving fees, offering trainees permanent full-time jobs, and linking training to funding opportunities such as the ESF+ fund; - Local training: Specific grants should be allocated to local governments to develop training programmes for care workers to meet their care needs and invest in workforce training - Training as a key issue in collective agreement: Training provisions should be further incentivised through collective bargaining agreements, including free days for training, linking training (including on-the-job training) to career progression and higher wages.
-Service providers should ensure more
+Career Pathways: Extensive career pathways for carers linked to wage progressions should be defined by social partners through collective bargaining, to motivate the workers to stay longer in the sector;

+Use of esf+ and recovery & resilience funds: Public authorities and service providers should promote the professionalization of the sector by incentivizing vocational training, continuous on-the-job training and lifelong learning.
+Incentives can include subsidizing specific programmes, providing scholarships, waiving fees, offering trainees permanent full-time jobs, and linking training to funding opportunities such as the ESF+ fund;

+Local training: Specific grants should be allocated to local governments to develop training programmes for care workers to meet their care needs and invest in workforce training bargaining agreements, including free days for training, linking training (including on-the-job training) to career progression and higher wages.
+Service providers should ensure more on-thejob training as well as better induction training programmes without incurring costs to employees;